Frequently Asked Questions on the Fair Data Scheme

 - What is Fair Data?

-Fair Data is a certification launching in Australia in November 2018 by the Australian Market & Social Research Society (AMSRS) to show which companies handle their customer’s personal data fairly.
+Fair Data is a certification launched in Australia in November 2018 by the Australian Market & Social Research Society (AMSRS) to show which companies handle their customer’s personal data fairly.
 A Fair Data company must meet the 10 Fair Data Principles.

 A quality process standard developed by the Market Research Society (MRS) in the UK, Fair Data is viewed by the AMSRS as an important way for consumers to identify those companies who manage customer data with respect, transparency and in a secure way.